sarsw/DotNetMicroServices/README.md

 This tutorial uses a simple database with a C# api scenerio to introduce:

-Kubernetes (K8S)
+Kubernetes (K8S),
-Nginx
+Nginx,
-Docker / Dockerhub
+Docker / Dockerhub,
-MS SQL
+MS SQL,
-REST API
+REST API,
-RabbitMQ
+RabbitMQ,
-gRPC
+gRPC and
 Entityframework Core

 Tooling:
-VS Code
+VS Code,
-MSSQL Management Studio
+MSSQL Management Studio,
-Postman (& some Insomnia)
+Postman (& some Insomnia) and
 Docker desktop (with K8S)

 Highly recommended.